-In considering a Restricted Discretionary Activity for the expansion to cater for an increase in throughput of more than an additional two million trays, Council's discretion shall be restricted to the following matter:
+In considering a Restricted Discretionary Activity Council's discretion shall be restricted to the following matter:

-- (a) The impact on local roads and the State Highway network including any conditions that the New Zealand Transport Agency may request to mitigate against any actual or potential effects on the roading environment. - (b) The payment of financial contributions.
+- (a) The impact on local roads and the State Highway intersection including any conditions that the New Zealand Transport Agency may request to mitigate against any actual or potential effects on the State Highway intersection, resulting from the change in use. - (b) The payment of financial contributions.

-19.6.3 Discretionary and Non-Complying Activities
+19.5.3 Discretionary and Non-Complying Activities